BottlecapDave/HomeAssistant-OctopusEnergy/_docs/services.md

 For removing all external statistics that are associated with meters that don't have an active tariff.
 This is useful if you've been using the integration and obtained new smart meters.

+### octopus_energy.clear_all_cache_files

+Removes all cache files that the integration has stored on disk (e.g. account, tariff and intelligent device caches), forcing the affected data to be reloaded from the API.
+This is useful if you suspect cached data has become stale or corrupted.

 ### octopus_energy.run_graphql_query

 Runs an arbitrary graphql query/mutation against a given account.
 This is intended to be used for debugging purposes only, and is not intended to be relied upon within automations/scripts.